nenasedk/pRTJOSS/paper.md

     -2\log\mathcal{L} = \left(\vec{S}-\vec{F}\right)^{T}\mathbf{C}^{-1}\left(\vec{S}-\vec{F}\right) + \log\left(2\pi\det\left(\mathbf{C}\right)\right).
 \end{equation}
 The second term is included in the likelihood to allow for uncertainties to vary as a free parameter during the retrieval, and penalizes overly large uncertainties.
-Additional likelihood calculations for high resolution retrievals based on \cite{nixonhires} and \cite{brogi_retrieving_2019} are also available, and will be discussed in more detail in a forthcoming paper from Blain et al. (in prep.).

 pRT can compute spectra either using line-by-line calculations, or using correlated-k tables for defining the opacities of molecular species.
-We include up-to-date correlated-k line lists from Exomol \citep{tennyson_exomol_2012,chubb_exomolop_2020} and HITEMP \citep{rothman_hitemp_2010}, with the full set of available opacities listed in the online documentation.
+We include up-to-date correlated-k line lists from Exomol `[@tennyson2012; mckemmish2016; polyansky2018; chubb2020]` and HITEMP `[@rothman2010]`, with the full set of available opacities listed in the online documentation.
-The \verb|exo-k| package is used to resample the the correlated-k opacity tables to a lower spectral resolution in order to reduce the computation time \citep{leconte_2021_exok}.
+The \verb|exo-k| package is used to resample the the correlated-k opacity tables to a lower spectral resolution in order to reduce the computation time `[@leconte2021]`.

 Included in pRT is an option to use an adaptive pressure grid with a higher resolution around the location of the cloud base, and a lower resolution elsewhere.
 The higher resolution grid is 10 times as fine as the remaining grid, and replaces one grid cell above and below the cloud base layer, as well as the cloud base layer cell itself.